brenttheisen/calliope/cassandra-handler/README.md

 Retrieving values from a CQL3 table using hive:

     hive> select * from messages;

+  *Note: If local mode execution is not enabled, hive compiler generates **map-reduce jobs** for most queries.
+These jobs are then submitted to the Map-Reduce cluster.*
+  *The map-reduce jobs need hive-cassandra-handler, cassandra-all and cassandra-thrift jars.*
+  *Point the **HIVE_AUX_JARS_PATH** environment variable to the location containing these jars to run those jobs successfully.*

 While CqlStorageHandler is used to create/access cql3 tables in cassandra, CassandraStorageHandler can be used to create/access thrift tables in cassandra.